 Navmesh Agent

-Navmesh agent is the Gameobject that you want to move using AI pathfinding.
-In our case, the Navmesh agent is the enemy Gameobject.
-To set an object as Navmesh agent, select the Gameobject and click add component on the inspector window.
+Navmesh agent is the game object, that you want to move using AI pathfinding.
+In this case, the Navmesh agent is the enemy game object.
+To set an object as Navmesh agent, select the game object and click add component on the inspector window.
 Select Navmesh agent from the list.

 Set the speed and acceleration depending on how fast you want the enemy to move.
-The stopping distance parameter needs to be set to a value greater than the sun of the radius of both player and enemy.
-If this is not set properly the enemy AI will keep moving even after reaching near the player.
+The stopping distance parameter needs to be set to a value greater than the sum of the radius of both player and enemy.
+If this is not set properly, the enemy AI will try to move even after colliding the player.

 You will need to optimize these settings based on your game.